 - Thaw the cherries in the refrigerator overnight or in the microwave.
 If using the microwave, let them cool before adding to the rest of the ingredients.

-- Store covered overnight or at least two hours to thicken up.
+- Store covered overnight or at least three hours to thicken up.

 - Keep covered in the refrigerator for up to 3-4 days.